 When you are applying for a job, one of the first things you have do is to write a resume.
 A resume is an overview of your personal professional information.
 Your resume is the first thing most recruiters and hiring managers will check.
 Your resume is therefore often the first impression you make when you are applying for a job.
-That’s why it is important to know all about the basics of writing a resume.
+That’s why writing your resume is one of the most crucial steps towards your new dream job.

 The 3 core elements of a Resume: